chanzuckerberg/miniwdl/docs/runner_advanced.md

 1. Validating string and filename inputs before supplying them to miniwdl
 2. Enclosing task command placeholders in single quotes `'~{some_value}'` *and* preventing values from containing single-quote marks
-3. Consuming untrusted text through File inputs instead of String placeholders
+3. Consuming untrusted text through input File contents instead of String placeholders

-A configuration option `[task_runtime] placeholder_regex` (environment `MINIWDL__TASK_RUNTIME__PLACEHOLDER_REGEX`) defines a POSIX regular expression for allowable values; it causes miniwdl to fail the evaluation of any task command placeholder if the runtime value doesn't match.
-For example, it can be set to `[^']*` to fail if the value contains a single-quote mark, or to `[0-9A-Za-z/_-]*` to permit only alphanumeric-ish values.
+A configuration option `[task_runtime] placeholder_regex` (environment `MINIWDL__TASK_RUNTIME__PLACEHOLDER_REGEX`) defines a POSIX regular expression for allowable placeholder values; it causes miniwdl to fail the evaluation of any task command template if the runtime value doesn't match.
+For example, it can be set to `[^']*` to fail if the value contains a single-quote mark, or to `[0-9A-Za-z:/._-]*` to permit only alphanumeric and filename/URL-like values.
 This blunt tool applies uniformly to all task commands, so prior input validation should be preferred where feasible.

 ## Host configuration